GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 To deploy the GENIE backend, you need a domain or subdomain that can be mapped (via DNS) to the IP address of the GENIE microservices you will be deploying in Steps 3 and 4.

-If you are using your own domain name and will set up the DNS A record yourself, then enter it as the DOMAIN_NAME value below
+If you are using your own domain name and will set up the DNS A record, then enter it as the DOMAIN_NAME value below

 ```
 export DOMAIN_NAME=<your-domain-name>
 ```

-Alternatively, the RIT team owns the `cloudpssolutions.com` for GPS internal users can create a subdomain in the form `<your-project-id>.cloudpssolutions.com`.
+Alternatively, the RIT team owns the `cloudpssolutions.com`, and for GPS internal users can create a subdomain of the form `<your-project-id>.cloudpssolutions.com`.
 If you want to use this approach, run the command below.

 ```
 export DOMAIN_NAME=${PROJECT_ID}.cloudpssolutions.com
 ```

-SAVE THE DOMAIN NAME you have created.
+SAVE THE DOMAIN NAME you have specified.

-Instruction in Step 3 will tell you when to set up the DNS A record.
+Later in Step 3 the instructions will go over how to get the DNS A record created.

 ```
 export API_BASE_URL=https://${DOMAIN_NAME}